-Pearce Duff is the leading blancmange powder brand in Britain.
+Pearce Duff is the leading powdered blancmange brand in Britain.

-The business was established by William Pearce and William Henry Duff (1793 – 1874), a Hampshire-born cook, in 1847.
-Initially the business was operated from a private home.
-Baking powder and egg substitute powder were the first products.
+Pearce Duff was established by William Pearce and William Henry Duff (1793 – 1874), a Hampshire-born cook, in 1847.
+Baking powder and egg substitute powder were produced from a private home.

 Relocation to Rouel Road

-The business was relocated to Rouel Road, Bermondsey on the former premises of Young & Co, a glue manufacturer, from 1890.
+Pearce Duff relocated to the former premises of Young & Co, a glue manufacturer of Rouel Road in Bermondsey, from 1890.

-The factory briefly closed in August 1911 due to worker intimidation by striking employees.
+The factory was briefly closed in August 1911 due to worker intimidation by striking employees.

 J T Hosking retired from the partnership in 1916.

-Pearce Duff & Co had been registered as a private limited company by 1937.
-Daniel Duff Jr was managing director.
+Pearce Duff had been registered as a private limited company by 1937.
+Daniel Duff Jr was appointed managing director.

-L G Cockhead died in 1947 with an estate valued at £90,327.
+L G Cockhead died with an estate valued at £90,327 in 1947.
 His nurse, with whom he was romantically involved, was granted an inheritance of £20,000.

 Introduction of automation; acquisitions